techinpoint/TG-SquidGame/TUTORIAL.md

 ### Step 1: Install the Plugin

-1. Download `TG-SquidGame-1.0.jar`
+1. Download `TG-SquidGame-1.2.jar`
 2. Place it in your server's `plugins` folder
-3. Start or restart your Minecraft server
+3. Start or restart your Minecraft server (requires Paper 1.21.1+ or compatible)
 4. Check the console for the message: `TG SquidGame v1.0 by Techinpoint Gamerz has been enabled!`

 ### Step 2: Verify Installation